 Refrigerator

-The best way by far to defrost a frozen chicken safely is in the refrigerator.
-This will take a minimum of 24 hours and could take up to 48 hours, depending upon the size of the bird.
+The best way by far to defrost chicken safely is in the refrigerator.
+This will take a minimum of 24 hours.
+It could take up to 48 hours, depending on the size of the cut.

 So, if you’re planning a chicken dinner, make sure you get it out of the freezer in plenty of time.
 The chicken should be removed from any packaging and set in a deep dish.
 It should be loosely covered with some cling film or plastic bags.

-The dish must be placed on the very bottom shelf of the refrigerator to eliminate the risk of cross-contamination by defrosting juices of other foods in the fridge.
+The dish must be placed on the very bottom shelf of the refrigerator.
+This is to eliminate the risk of cross-contamination by defrosting juices of other foods in the fridge.

 Cold water

-It is possible, where time is short, to speed up the chicken thawing process by submerging the chicken completely, still wrapped, in cold water.
+Where time is short, speed up the chicken thawing process by submerging the chicken completely, still wrapped, in cold water.

-This will cut the defrosting time approximately in half, compared to the refrigerator method.
-The water should be changed frequently, and care taken to ensure the chicken remains fully submerged at all times.
+Compared to the refrigerator method, this will cut the defrosting time approximately in half.
+The water should be changed frequently, and care is taken to ensure the chicken remains fully submerged at all times.

-Warm or hot water must never be used as this will start the cooking process and this will significantly increase any risk of food poisoning.
+Warm or hot water must never be used.
+This will start the cooking process, and this will significantly increase any risk of food poisoning.
 The chicken must again be washed thoroughly prior to being cooked.

 Microwave oven

-It should only be used as a last resort, but defrosting chicken in the microwave can be a good option.
-If you have been busy keeping fit and forgot to get the chicken for dinner out to defrost don’t panic.
+Your microwave should only be used as a last resort.
+If you have to defrost chicken in the microwave it can be a safe option.
+If you have been busy keeping fit and forgot to get the chicken for dinner out to defrost, don’t panic.

 The settings and time required should be determined by referring to the manufacturer’s instructions.
 Some microwaves may have a defrost setting.